guillaumerxl/letters.js/README.md

 # Installation

-You can pick the library from this repo (letters.min.js or letters.js) or install it with:
+You can pick the library from this repo (lib/letters.min.js or lib/letters.js) or install it with:

 ```
-npm install letters
+npm install letters.js
-bower install letters
 ```

 # Usage